 Today is at leisure until your transfer to the airport in the evening.
 (B)

-- Return flights in economy class with British Airways from London
+- Return flights in economy class with Turkish Airways from London Heathrow via Istanbul

 - All airport taxes & security charges